Danialart/jQuery-Magic-Select/README.md

 # jQuery-Magic-Select
-Simple jquery script to create custom select list, which use standart HTML select options and values.
+Simple jquery script to create a custom selection input list, which use a standart HTML select tag, options and values.